-2022-04 The Veterans' Home Purchase Board should implement policies and procedures to ensure that the Servicing Department performs daily reconciliation of the escrow subsidiary ledger (ILS) activity with the general ledger escrow (MAGIC System) activity as required by the Servicing Department Policies.
+Recommendation: Policies and procedures should be implemented to ensure the Servicing Department Supervisor is regularly reviewing the daily reconciliation of the escrow subsidiary ledger (ILS) with the general ledger (MAGIC System) activity as required by the Servicing Department Policies.
 It is crucial that the reconciliations are performed daily in order to identify and correct any errors or discrepancies in a timely manner.
-Uncorrected errors/discrepancies in the escrow funds can result in late payment of taxes and insurance and lead to incorrect data used in the Loan Analysis process for determining adjustments to escrow payments.
+Uncorrected errors or discrepancies in the escrow fund can result in late payment of taxes or insurance and lead to incorrect data used in the annual loan analysis process for determining adjustments to required escrow deposits.